jinsenglin/diskimage-builder/README.md

 ssh_pwauth: True
 USERDATA

-## will setup password "passw0rd" for user specified in the /etc/cloud/cloud.cfg , which means "centos" in this case
+## will setup password "passw0rd" for the cloud user specified in the /etc/cloud/cloud.cfg , which means "centos" in this case

 cat > user-data <<USERDATA
 #cloud-config